jasant753/CSC317Project-F25/README.md

 ### Core Features

+- Authentication & Sessions
-- User registration and login with server-side validation and password hashing.
+  - User registration and login with server-side validation
   - Session management with `express-session` and PostgreSQL-backed session store.
   - Protected routes (profile, settings, add review) that require authentication.
   - Profile settings page with username update and profile image upload.
+- Reviews & Movies
-- Add a movie review (rating 1–5, optional comment).
+  - Add a movie review (rating 1–5, optional comment)
   - If the movie does not exist yet, it is created.
-- View all movies at `/movies`, with a search bar to filter by title.
+  - View all movies at `/movies`, ordered alphabetically
+  - Search movies by title using a case-insensitive search bar
-- View a single movie at `/movies/:id`, including all reviews for that movie.
+  - View a single movie at `/movies/:id`, including all reviews for that movie
+- Discovery & Browsing
+  - Homepage displays a selection of random reviews to highlight site activity
+  - Movie titles link to their individual review pages
+  - Ratings are displayed visually
+- Members (User Discovery)
+  - Browse and search for users by username at `/members`
+  - View a public member page at `/members/:username`
+  - Displays all reviews written by that user in one place
+  - Each review links back to the corresponding movie

 ## Technology Stack